 United States History 1 asks students to study the historical foundations of America and make connections to how the U.S. became the country that it is today.
 This is done in order to help students become more informed citizens of the country they live in.
-Students will examine the 13 Colonies, American Revolution, U.S. Constitution, early American presidencies, the Civil War and Reconstruction.
-Throughout their study of early U.S. history, students will consider recurring political, social, economic, military, and cultural themes.
+Students will examine Indigenous history, the establishment of race in North America, the 13 Colonies, American Revolution, U.S. Constitution, early American presidencies, the Civil War and Reconstruction.
+Throughout their study of early U.S. history, students will consider recurring political, social, economic, military, and cultural themes through diverse perspectives.
+Students will also complete a Civics Action Project (CAP) in this course.